-There may be instances where the standard regulatory framework is inadequate for addressing unique characteristics of emerging technologies, therefore effective risk analysis approach should be considered by regulatory authorities to address these novel challenges.
+There may be instances where the standard regulatory framework is inadequate for addressing unique characteristics of emerging technologies, therefore effective risk analysis approach should be considered by RAs to address these novel challenges.

-- The following sections give guidelines on assessment and categorisation, reporting and innovative pathways for changes - 272 273
+The following sections give guidelines on assessment and categorisation, reporting and innovative pathways for changes.

-- 274 6.0 Categorisation and Assessment of Changes - 275 6.1 Categorisation of Changes
+272 6.0 Categorisation and Assessment of Changes

+273 6.1 Categorisation of Changes